antoinejeannot/daidai/README.md

 # Full installation with all features
 pip install daidai[all]

-# Core functionality of artifacts & predictors
+# Core functionality of assets & predictors
 pip install daidai

 # With file handling support, disk caching, and fsspec